operator-framework/operator-sdk/website/content/en/docs/olm-integration/generation.md

   - `Role`: define Operator permissions within a namespace.
   - `ClusterRole`: define cluster-wide Operator permissions.
   - `Deployment`: define how the Operator's operand is run in pods.
+  - `ValidatingWebhookConfiguration`, `MutatingWebhookConfiguration`: configures webhooks for your manager to handle.
   - `CustomResourceDefinition`: definitions of custom objects your Operator reconciles.
   - Custom resource examples: examples of objects adhering to the spec of a particular CRD.